 The entrance to Seadust Cancun’s spa sets the stage for ultimate relaxation.

 For the ultimate splurge, visit the spa.
 My daughter and I both received full-body massages (in adjoining rooms with side-by-side tables for safety & security), hers for 30 minutes, mine for 50.
 Both of our massages lasted nearly 2-hours in total including a pre-massage foot rub, cleaning, and massage with aromatherapy.
 The spa is beautiful, with unique rooms and environments.
 Your body will thank you!

-If staying on property isn’t quite your thing, the adventure of Cancun and the Riveiera Maya is calling.
+If staying on property at the Cancun resorts isn’t quite your thing, the adventure of Cancun and the Riveiera Maya is calling.
 The hotel can set up off-property excursions throughout the region, from historical visits that explore the pyramids to scuba diving, snorkel tours, and even trips to amazing theme parks (we visited Xcaret Eco-archaeological park and fell in love!).
 The resort partners with local tour operators, so leaving the property feels safe and secure.